By Steve & Tamami Laser reporting from Tokyo, Japan

 Join us as we huff and puff up the stairs of the Swiss Family Treehouse in this video and enjoy the view at the top.

+Another favorite is the Swiss Family Treehouse.
 The treehouse storyline is similar to the original in California’s Disneyland.
 The treehouse in Anaheim was modified several years ago when it adopted a “Tarzan” theme.

 One of our favorite rides at the California park is the Disneyland Railroad.
 While the trains at Tokyo Disneyland look similar, the track layout is unique.
 The Western River Railroad has one station – Adventureland – and travels through parts of Adventureland and Westernland.